 Kids ages 7 to 15 are invited to get a taste of what it’s like being a part of the Assateague State Park Beach Patrol by training with the lifeguards!
 Participants will have the opportunity to learn about and get involved with many different components of lifeguarding, including lessons about beach and ocean ecology; basic surf rescue techniques; physical fitness challenges; and rescue equipment and how it is used.

 Visitors to Assateague State Park have an opportunity to learn about colonial life along Maryland's coast when they visit historic Rackliffe House.
 Rackliffe, overlooking Sinepuxent Bay, is a beautifully restored 18th-century coastal plantation house located at the end of Tom Patton Lane, just a half-mile hike from the Assateague Island Visitor Center.

 The late Tom Patton, founding President of the Rackliffe House Trust, envisioned the House as a site for coastal heritage interpretation.
 The Trust, in partnership with the Maryland Department of Natural Resources and Assateague State Park, has raised more than $800,000 for the restoration of Rackliffe House and the archeological investigation of the surrounding property.
 The Trust is now operating the structure and surrounding three acres of property as a Coastal Maryland Heritage Center.
 The plantation house is reportedly the only one of its kind and vintage in the Mid-Atlantic region that is open to the public.

 The vast majority of the funds raised have been used to complete the restoration of the notable coastal Maryland colonial residence, attached kitchen wing and historic milk house.

-Rackliffe House will be open on a regulat schedule beginning in May through October.
+Rackliffe House will be open on a regular schedule beginning in May through October.
 Please check the Rackliffe House website for open days and times.
 Visitors may hike to Rackliffe House any day between dawn and dusk to view the House exterior and explore the grounds.
-Visitors are asked to park in the lot for the Assateague Island Visitor Center and walk to the House along Tom Patton Lane.
-New hiking trails are being created by Assateague State Park that will offer a more scenic path to Rackliffe House.
+Visitors are asked to park in the lot for the Assateague Island Visitor Center and walk to the house along the Rackliffe Trail, beginning just behind the Visitor Center.
+If you are interested in volunteering with Rackliffe House or for more information, please visit www.RackliffeHouse.org.